Clashes and protests in Kordofan

 The local Security Committee, the Forces of Freedom and Change (FFC), and the Resistance Committees held a meeting on Sunday evening and decided to arrest the perpetrators.

-The names of the dead are Younis Ibrahim Suleiman, Alam Saleh Ayoub, Mukhtar Abkar, and Nafisa Ibrahim Omar.
+The names of the dead are Younis Ibrahim, Alam Saleh, Mukhtar Abakir, and Nafeesa Omar.

 El Obeid protests

-Neighbourhoods in the city of El Obeid witnessed demonstrations for the second day in a row, following interruptions of their water supply.
-People carried out protests in front of the Water Authority to demand that they address the crisis.
+Neighbourhoods in El Obeid witnessed demonstrations for the second day in a row, following interruptions of their water supply.
+People carried out protests in front of the Water Corporation to demand that they address the crisis.